sameer05515/learn-design-patterns/example-base-01/frontend/README.md

 npm run preview    # serve built assets locally
 ```

-### Backend integration
+### Data loading

-- The app fetches `GET /patterns` to populate the catalogue.
-- Configure a custom backend base url via `VITE_API_BASE_URL` (defaults to `http://localhost:8080`).
-- Helpful endpoints are surfaced inside the UI: JSON API, Swagger UI, and ReDoc.
+- Pattern data is loaded from `public/patterns.json` at runtime.
+- Because the file lives alongside the compiled assets, the UI works on any static host (GitHub Pages, Netlify, S3, etc.) with no additional services.

+### Deploying to GitHub Pages (or any static host)

+1. `npm run build` – generates production assets in `dist/` using relative paths (see `vite.config.ts`).
+2. Copy the contents of `dist/` into your pages repository (e.g., clone `https://github.com/sameer05515/design-patterns`, delete its contents, and paste `dist/*`).
+3. Commit and push.
+In the GitHub repo, enable Pages → “Deploy from a branch” → choose the branch you pushed and the root folder.

+Because the build contains `patterns.json`, no backend is required—just drop the `dist/` folder into your static host, and the UI will load instantly.

 ### UI highlights

 - Filter patterns by category and search by name/intent.
-- Click any pattern to see curated documentation sourced from `src/patternDocs.ts`, including key ideas, when-to-use guidance, and sample scenarios.
+- Click any pattern to see curated documentation sourced from `src/patternDocs`, including key ideas, when-to-use guidance, and sample scenarios.
-- Live demo output shown in the detail panel is read directly from the backend response so you can verify example behavior.
+- Live demo output shown in the detail panel is read directly from the sample data so you can verify example behavior.